AuDel-Ada/Flutter_First_App/README.md

 Target device can be changed first at the screen bottom.
 This project is checked on Chrome for desktop & Galaxy S9 for mobile.

+## About Dart

+Typed language
+Type is announced before the variable
+Dart language is null-safe, that's why we have to use bang operator in some case